alexlines/livepeer-transcoder-ops/README.md

   * Limit access to sudo
   * Don't encourage access via root AWS ssh keys, only user account keys

-**Note:** This is all very specific to AWS and Ubuntu.
-I haven't done the work to generalize for Amazon Linux, RHEL, CentOS, whatever.

-* Future Architecture Directions (see OPs TODO)
+* Future Architecture Directions see [OPs TODO](#ops-todo)
 There is much room for improvement.
 See below for some specific areas of known technical debt and future work.

-**Instance type and resources**
-I want to be sure this transcoder can perform, so for the initial phase I've overprovisioned the resources of CPU, RAM, disk performance, and bandwidth (details below).
-This means this specific configuration is expensive so feel free to choose lower-resource instance types.

 You can use the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) to launch instances with these characteristics using [this configuration file](https://github.com/alexlines/livepeer-transcoder-ops/blob/master/private/config/aws-instances/livepeer-transcoder-ec2-config.json) as follows:
 **Note** This command line won't work for you as-is because the named profile "notation" won't exist on your system.
 You can [create your own named profile config](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) and reference that.
 This config also references named security groups which you won't have (which just allow ssh from certain sources), a private key of a different name, and has "DryRun" set to true (change to false to actually launch an instance), so adjust accordingly.

-Launch the instance
+## Instance launch
 ```
 aws --profile notation ec2 run-instances \
     --cli-input-json file://livepeer-transcoder-ec2-config.json